OXID-eSales/paypal-checkout-documentation/configuration.rst

 To enable payments with PayPal Express, use so-called pseudo shipping costs.
 In this way you ensure that the value of the shopping basket corresponds approximately to the value that is collected from the customer's PayPal account at checkout.

+The :emphasis:`actual` shipping costs are determined during the checkout process.
+The customer therefore does not pay the pseudo shipping costs, but the real costs.

 |background|

+The pseudo shipping costs are only used for the moment of authorisation (the customer cannot be logged in at that moment).

 When a customer uses PayPal Express and adds an item to the shopping basket, they authorize a payment in the amount of the basket value plus a tolerance of approximately 5% for shipping costs.